Intersection

 • Interval.group([a1, a2, ... an], isGroupAdjacent: Boolean = true) returns a collection of grouped intervals: [g1, g2, ... gn].

-• contains no adjacent intervals if isGroupAdjacent argument is set to false;
+• contains no adjacent intervals if isGroupAdjacent is set to false;

 val a = Interval.closed(0, 10) // [0, 10]